“Is it 60% on this side, and 40% on the other? Is it 57-43? What is it? It’s 50-50, as far as I’m concerned.”

 On July 11, the issue returned to the commission’s agenda as Mercy asked for a “reconsideration,” and Davis argued that the first vote barely met the body’s quorum requirements.

-With four new members in attendance, the commission voted 4-3 to task Davis with negotiating a compromise agreement with Mercy.
+With four new members in attendance, the commission voted 4-3 to task Davis with negotiating a compromise agreement with the Catholic girls’ school.

 In presenting the fruits of his negotiations to the board yesterday, Davis said the compromise $91,400 payment may not necessarily be in cash.